CloudBindle/youxia/README.md

     java -jar youxia-generator/target/youxia-generator-1.1.0-alpha.0-jar-with-dependencies.jar --aws --openstack --json youxia-common/src/test/resources/io/cloudbindle/youxia/pawg/api/single_cluster.json

-This section requires no ports aside from connectivity to AWS and Openstack.
+This will merge a listing of managed VMs from AWS, OpenStack, and a manually generated JSON file.
+This component requires no ports aside from connectivity to AWS and Openstack.

 ## Other Links